-That’s because virtually everything we do – growing things, making things, getting from place to place, leading a comfortable daily life – releases greenhouse gases into the atmosphere.
-By 2050, as global living standards improve (which is a good thing), energy demand is expected to go up 50 percent.
+Virtually everything we do—growing things, making things, getting from place to place, leading a comfortable daily life—releases greenhouse gases into the atmosphere.
+By 2050, as global living standards improve (which is a good thing), energy demands are expected to increase dramatically.
 If nothing else changes, emissions will go up by nearly as much.

 At the same time, the global population is expected to reach 10 billion people by 2100.
 That means we will need more food, more vehicles, and more housing to accommodate everyone.